vacuumlabs/cardano-hw-cli/docs/installation.md

 add to the end of file on new line: `<PATH_TO_DIRECTORY>`

 # Windows
-Unzip `cardano-hw-cli.zip` and add directory location to your PATH.
+Unzip `cardano-hw-cli-<VERSION>.zip` and add directory location to your PATH.

 How to add to PATH: https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/